mamariomiamo/docu-trial/docs/hardware/px4-firmware/time-synchronisation.md

 In summary, the good stuff here is that we have the **slack time** (between IMU data and camera data) predicable and less than the **sampling period**.
 We could use a trivial algorithm to match the camera data to the closest IMU data which is *strictly earlier* in OBC-time domain.

-### The Big But...

-Now it's a good time to reflect the current approach:
+### Potential Issues Working without Time Synchronisation

 **Pros**:

 - No software architectural dependency outside OBC

 **Cons**:
+- All sensor data need to be triggered by the same physical event, and the precise timing of that event cannot be determined precisely (can only be estimated based on the communication delays etc.)

-- Case-by-case analysis
+- Case-by-case analysis needed
-- Non-realtime operating system
+- Non-realtime operating system may cause jittering which corrupts the correspondence
 - Subject to system CPU loading and other resource constraints

 The obvious advantage of this no-synchornisation approach is that there is no dependency outside the OBC, as we disregard all other time domains, and only work on time of arrival timings in the OBC-time domain.